aharita/engineer-to-leader/docs/junior-to-senior/module-1/index.md

 But here’s the hard truth: **Nobody pays you to write code.**

 They pay you to *solve business problems*.
-Code is just the tool.
+Code is just the expensive, buggy byproduct of solving those problems.
 If you can solve a problem by deleting code, you are a genius.
 If you solve it by writing 10,000 lines of "elegant" Haskell that nobody else can read, you are a liability.
+You are just practicing "Resume Driven Development" on the company's dime.
+Stop it.

 The shift from Junior to Senior is not about learning more frameworks.
-It’s about shifting your focus from the *implementation* (How do I build this?) to the *impact* (Why are we building this?).
+It’s about shifting your focus from the *implementation* (How do I build this shiny thing?) to the *impact* (Why are we burning money on this?).

 ---